wadehuber/codeexamples/debugging/java_debugging.md

 - Make sure your imports are pulling in from the right location (for example, your projects typically should not be importing from the ClassExamples package)
 - Hover over the error in Eclipse to see what the error message is

+## Eclipse Errors

+### Red lines under my class name and all Class types

+If you hover over the class name you will `Implicit super constructor Object() is undefined for default constructor.
+Must define an explicit constructor` and if you hover over class types such as `String` or `System` you will see

 ## Syntax Errors

 ### Multiple markers at this line, Syntax error on token